 General Fishing Info

-Information about fishing lakes in Michigan
+Information about fishing lakes in MI.

 Fishing in the northwest corner of the lower MI peninsula, at Lake Leelanau, for trout, walleye, perch, sunfish and bass.